CiaranMoran27/pands-project2021/README.md

  Based on the results from Plot 7 the KNN loop yielded the highest accuracy at k = 4 and K = 6 to K = 25.
 This ability to predict species to 100% accuracy is impressive considering the feature overlap observed throughout this investigation.
 Considering KNN does not have any underlying data assumptions like that of Linear Discrimant Analysis or indeed many other algorithms, it clearly can have good applications in machine learning.

 <br/>

+### 4. Discussion
+**4.1 Summary** <br/>

+The key obserbations made during this investigation are listed below:
+- Data Distribtion
+  - Petal width data as a whole yielded most overlap, while sepal width yielded least (i.e better seperation).
+  - On the species level all features have a nomral distriubtion.
+  - The petal width data of Setosa species is the only cluster that has full seperation in the iris dataset.

+- Correlated variables (Perasons method):
+  - Petal length Vs. petal width:   high positive correlation (0.96).
+  - Sepal length Vs. sepal width:   low negative correlation (-0.11).
+  - Petal length Vs. sepal length:  high positive correlation (0.87).
+  - Petal width  Vs. sepal length:  high positive correlation (0.82).
+  - Three high levels of pariwrise positive correlation exists.
+  - Multicolinnearity exists in the dataset as sepal length is highly correlated to petal length and petal width.

+- Machine Learning
+  - Altought computationally heavy, the Exhaustive Feature Selector (EHS) is a useful wrapper method for checking model performance across all possible combinations of features in the dataset.
+  - Using EHS the The k-nearest neighbors (KNN) model showed that correlation had a negative effect on model accuracy for the iris dataset.
+  - On a full dataset (no features dropped) the KNN model has highest model accuracy at k = 4 and K = 6 to K = 25 when using the train-test-split method.

+**4.2 Lessons Learning** <br/>
+Before project

+Key takeways
+What I have
+This project

 ### 5. Reference: